 As announced last week GlobalCom PR Network is launching its third PR series today.
-We talked to PR experts of our partner agencies around the world about the influence of social and digital media in their daily public relations activities, about social networking for PR purposes and about recent innovations in their agencies or local market.
+We talked to expert PR consultants of our partner agencies around the world about the influence of social and digital media in their daily public relations activities, about social networking for PR purposes and about recent innovations in their agencies or local market.

 1. What status do social and digital media have in your daily PR work?